 The U.S. Department of Housing and Urban Development (HUD) defines the City of Hickory as an entitlement community due to status as a principal city within the Hickory-Lenoir-Morganton Metropolitan Statistical Area.
 As an entitlement community, the City of Hickory receives an annual allocation of Community Development Block Grant (CDBG) funding.
 The City is required to submit a five-year Consolidated Plan identifying community needs and funding priorities in order to receive annual funding.
 The Consolidated Plan was most recently adopted in May 2020.
 Each subsequent year, the city is required to submit an Annual Action Plan to HUD.
 The City of Hickory values the importance of strategic planning to ensure good stewardship of public funds.
-This year the City anticipates receiving \$328,228 as its annual allocation.
-The City also anticipates receiving approximately \$160,000 in program income from repayments of loans made with CDBG funds.
-This Annual Action Plan covers program year 2023 which runs from July 1, 2023 to June 30, 2024.
-The funding amount of the 2023 program year is a bit less than the 2022 allocation, and it remains extremely important that the City identify and prioritize the most critical needs to be addressed with CDBG funds.
+This year the City anticipates receiving \$340,621 as its annual allocation.
+The City also anticipates receiving approximately \$25,000 in program income from repayments of loans made with CDBG funds.
+This Annual Action Plan covers program year 2024 which runs from July 1, 2024 to June 30, 2025.
+It is extremely important that the City identify and prioritize the most critical needs to be addressed with CDBG funds.